-To establish self-sufficient quality assurance processes in each company, Panasonic published its Quality Management System (P-QMS) Guidelines in 2004.
-These Guidelines complement the requirements of the ISO9001 standard with Panasonic's own quality assurance methods and experience to create a quality management system that aims to deliver the level of quality that the company demands.
+To establish self-sufficient quality assurance processes in each company, Panasonic published its Product Quality Management System (P-QMS) Guidelines in 2004.
+These Guidelines supplement the requirements of the ISO 9001 standard with Panasonic's own quality assurance methods and experiences to create a quality management system that aims to deliver the level of quality that the Company demands.
+It has also revised these Guidelines to comply with ISO 9001-2015.

-Quality management systems are also established within each Company and workplace based on those guidelines and tailored to their specific business specialties, and then quality assessment and internal audits to verify the progress of those systems are conducted at every level (group, company, workplace, etc.), all as part of the company's commitment to continuous improvement in quality.
+These Guidelines also serve as the basis for the quality management systems established within each company and workplace that are tailored to their specific business specialties.
+We also conduct quality assessments and internal audits to verify the progress of these systems at every level (group, company, workplace, etc.), all as part of the Company's commitment to continuous improvement in quality.

-Panasonic has established standards for each of its business areas-including consumer electronics, automotive, housing, devices, BtoB solutions, and pharmaceuticals-specifying which portions apply groupwide and which portions apply to specific businesses, with the aim of moving toward compliance in all its diversifying business areas.
+Panasonic strives to evolve in accordance with each of its business sectors, and so it has established standards for each of its business areas-including consumer electronics, automotive, housing, devices, BtoB solutions, and pharmaceuticals-by specifying which portions of the P-QMS apply groupwide and which portions apply to specific businesses, with the aim of moving toward compliance in all its diverse business areas.

 To thoroughly spread Panasonic's approach to quality among its employees, the company holds training for all quality managers in each company, business division, and overseas subsidiary designed to teach employees about Panasonic quality twice each year (once per half).
-Panasonic also holds its Quality Control Circles World Conference to improve the quality control skills of on-site employees through horizontal expansion of QC activities where employees learn methods for solving problems in the workplace in November every year.
-At the 25th conference, held in fiscal 2018, 28 quality control circles were picked from a total of 4,813 groupwide circles to compete in a quality control grand prix.
+In November of each year, Panasonic also holds its Quality Control Circles World Conference to improve the quality control skills of on-site employees through the horizontal expansion of Quality Control (QC) activities, by which employees learn methods for solving problems in the workplace.
+At the 56th conference, held in fiscal 2019, 28 quality control circles were picked from a total of 4,565 groupwide circles to compete in a quality control grand prix.